hanishtharwani123/To-Do-List-Web-App/README.md

 4. After successful signup, you will be redirected to the To-Do List page, where you can add, manage, and complete tasks.

-## Project Structure
+## Project Files

+- `connect.php`: PHP script for connecting to the database.

-- `index.html`: The main entry point for the website, displaying the animation page.
+- `index.php`: The main entry point for the website, displaying the animation page.

+- `main.css`: Contains the website's CSS styles for layout and design.

+- `signup.css`: CSS styles for the signup page.

-- `signup.php`: Handles user registration and data storage in the PHP admin.
+- `signup.php`: Handles user registration and data storage in the PHP admin panel.

-- `todolist.html`: The To-Do List page where users can manage their tasks.

-- `style.css`: Contains the website's CSS styles for layout and design.
+- `todoList.css`: CSS styles for the To-Do List page.

-- `script.js`: Implements the website's JavaScript functionality for interactivity.
+- `todoList.js`: Implements the website's JavaScript functionality for interactivity on the To-Do List page.

+- `todoList.php`: The To-Do List page where users can manage their tasks.

 ## Hosting